 One Battle After Another

-If you're into wild, politically charged thrillers with a heart, One Battle After Another might just be your next favorite movie night pick.
-Directed, written, and produced by Paul Thomas Anderson, this action-packed epic is inspired by Thomas Pynchon's novel Vineland, but with Anderson’s own twist.
-It’s a father-daughter story wrapped in a high-stakes chase, revolutionary drama, and a whole lot of paranoia.
+If you're into wild, politically charged thrillers with a heart, One Battle After Another might just be your next favorite movie.
+Directed, co-written, and co-produced by Paul Thomas Anderson, this action-packed epic dives deep into the chaos of revolution, family, and the long shadows of the past.
+It’s inspired by Thomas Pynchon’s novel Vineland, but Anderson blends in his own stories to create something uniquely his.

 Showtimes in English at Cinemas in Madrid